eshinhw/csj/README.md

 ## Objectives

-- Build a website using the functionalities of Next.js with TypeScript and Tailwind CSS
+- Build a website using the functionalities of Next.js with TypeScript and Tailwind CSS.
-- Practice frontend implementation with HTML/CSS by cloning the frontend design of [The New York Times](https://www.nytimes.com)
+- Practice frontend implementation with HTML/CSS by cloning the frontend design of [The New York Times](https://www.nytimes.com).
-- Display real news data by integrating [News API](https://newsapi.org)
+- Display real news data by integrating [News API](https://newsapi.org).
-- Display local weather data by integrating [Weather API](https://www.weatherapi.com)
+- Display local weather data by integrating [Weather API](https://www.weatherapi.com).

 ## Tech Stack